 Step 3: Variety Of Repetitions

-The glute muscles actually respond really well to variety in repetitions.
+The glute muscles actually respond really well to variety in repetitions (this is why glute finishers are so amazing).

 This means that for some of your bigger glute exercises (like hip thrusts that target the gluteus Maximus primarily) you can aim for lower repetitions like 5-8 reps.
 But for exercises like abductions, kickbacks, and hyperextensions, strive for higher reps.
 Think 15 to 30 repetitions.